 Agricultural areas are those where the production of food and fiber is the dominant land use.
-Just over 100 acres of land are devoted to agricultural purposes in the township.
+Just over 110 acres of land are devoted to agricultural purposes in Burt Township.
 Like most of the urban uses, these lands are primarily situated in the vicinity of Grand Marais.
-The agricultural land uses include small amounts of cropland and orchards, and account for less than 0.1 percent of the total land area of the township.
+The agricultural land uses include small amounts of cropland and orchards, and account for less than 0.1 percent of the total land area of the Township.